chindraba-work/inventory-rollup/README.md

 ## Version Numbers

-Inventory Roller uses [Semantic Versioning v2.0.0](https://semver.org/spec/v2.0.0.html) as created by [Tom Preston-Werner](http://tom.preston-werner.com/), inventor of Gravatars and cofounder of GitHub.
+Inventory Rollup uses [Semantic Versioning v2.0.0](https://semver.org/spec/v2.0.0.html) as created by [Tom Preston-Werner](http://tom.preston-werner.com/), inventor of Gravatars and cofounder of GitHub.

 Version numbers take the form `X.Y.Z` where `X` is the major version, `Y` is the minor version and `Z` is the patch version.
 The meaning of the different levels are: